TOTAL NUMBER OF VICTORIA COUGARS DRAFTED

 MOST PLAYERS DRAFTED IN ONE YEAR

-Seven Cougars were selected in both the 1975 and 1980 draft.
+Seven Cougars were selected in both the 1975 and 1980 drafts.

 Mel Bridgman - (1st round - Philadelphia)